Focused Education, New Science Highlighted at ACC’s Latin America Conference

 - Research showing real-world patient characteristics and treatment patterns in CHF patients from across Argentina, Brazil, Colombia and Mexico that could help with treatment and preventing hospitalizations.

 Learn more about ACC's Latin America Conference.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Hypertension

 Keywords: Acute Coronary Syndrome, Argentina, Arginine, B-Lymphocytes, Brazil, Caregivers, Chagas Disease, Colombia, Coronary Artery Disease, Dengue, Dominican Republic, Echocardiography, Three-Dimensional, Electrocardiography, Female, Heart Failure, Heart Rate, Hospitalization, Hypertension, Killer Cells, Natural, Latin America, Mexico, Natriuretic Peptide, Brain, Patient Care, Peptide Fragments, Point-of-Care Systems, Stroke Volume, Syncope